rust-lang/cargo/src/doc/config.md

 # literal string "$triple", and it will apply whenever that target triple is
 # being compiled to.
 [target]
-# For cargo builds which do not mention --target, these are the ar/linker tools
+# For Cargo builds which do not mention --target, these are the ar/linker tools
 # which are passed to rustc to use (via `-C ar=` and `-C linker=`).
 By default
 # these flags are not passed to the compiler.
 ar = ".."